greg-raven/grus/_posts/2017-10-09-my-amnesty-proposal.md

 Obviously, this "amnesty" would only apply to those who have committed no (as in zero) further crimes while illegally in the United States.

-Don’t let them do to you what they did to Reagan, et al.
+Don't let them do to you what they did to Reagan, et al.

 Sincerely,